ojas1542/Ojas-Code/WordCensor/README.md

 # Purpose

 This program will find words from a file and will either say that they're forbidden or need translation.
 The words chosen by the filter and hashtable are based on reading two text files with words to censor.
+Uses two-phase verificaton for checking use of censored words.
+First phases uses a Bloomfilter built with BitVectors to efficiently check if word may be censored.
+Second phase confirms use by checking against a Hash Table.

 # Building

 Typing "make" or "make all" will build the code.